Viperxl007/TradingStatsDashboard/README.md

 ## Recent Updates

+- Fixed win/loss calculation to properly exclude "Open" positions
+- Fixed Excel import issue where the last record was not being imported
 - Improved filter button alignment in the Performance Analysis component
 - Fixed tooltip text color in dark mode for better readability
 - Enhanced chart responsiveness and interaction